miclgael/sesame/README.md

 # Tabs (need better name)

-A browser extension (currently Firefox-only).
-Open current tab as a localhost (with same path / queries, etc)
+A Firefox browser extension that provides a simple way of reopening an existing tab as a localhost, or staging URL (with same path / query params, hashes, etc).
+Why?
+Well, it makes using and sharing mid-development admin pages a touch easier.

 ![Tabs demo](assets/demonstration.gif)

-👆 Gif explains better than my bad words
+👆 This gif explains better than my bad words.

-## How it works
+## Installing

-This is not a *published* extension, but there is a signed/packaged release available at [https://github.com/miclgael/tabs/releases/](https://github.com/miclgael/tabs/releases/)
+This is not a *published* extension.
+There is a signed/packaged release available at [https://github.com/miclgael/tabs/releases/](https://github.com/miclgael/tabs/releases/)

 Supports Firefox + Firefox For Android v57+